 - Use Great Quality Ice: You know that saying “garbage in, garbage out?”
 That applies to ice too.
 Use the best quality filtered water for your ice so you don’t have off-flavors in the final drink.

 - Choose A Quality Vermouth: Somewhere in the history of home bars, it became okay to use subpar vermouth.
 As you know, we like to do like the Spanish and the Italians and have our vermouth straight or in a variety of vermouth cocktail recipes, so we’re always stocked with the good stuff.
 Try this cocktail with Carpano Antica to see what we mean.

 - Use Freshly-Squeezed Lemon Juice: Please don’t ever use the bottled stuff in any of our recipes — that extra 15 seconds it takes to squeeze fresh juice makes the drink 15 times better!

 A Few Of Our Other Favorite Bourbon Cocktails

-Once you’ve added this delicious drink to your bar repertoire, you may be in search of another.
-Here are some of our other favorite cocktails where bourbon is the star:
+Once you’ve added this delicious drink to your bar repertoire, you may search for another bourbon cocktail.
+Here are more than five other of our favorite bourbon cocktails: